lannonbr/Portfolio/blog/2019-11-04-github-actions-changelog-workflow/index.md

 Through all of this work, I came out with a fully autonomous toolchain to rebuild the site when new posts are up on GitHub's changelog.
 With such, I have a few things to some things to leave you with and ideas for the future.

 - Conditional workflows: Setup workflows so if you don't need to run through every step 100% of the time.
 This will become very useful in private repos as you have usage cap for free and will have to pay afterwards.
-- refining queries: No matter which type of database you use to store data in a scenario like this, narrowing the queries will be beneficial for all parties.
+- Refining queries: No matter which type of database you use to store data in a scenario like this, narrowing the queries will be beneficial for all parties.
 I am planning on creating some Fauna indexes in this situation so as time goes on and more and more posts are added, the array of posts pulled down can stay small and fast.

 Although this workflow was built for a specific toolchain, a lot of the insights can be reused bring these powerful between GitHub, external services, and your projects.